victorjoos/PokemOz/Rapport/Rapport.md

 #### Tile {-}
 ![Tile State Diagram](TileState.pdf)

 A Tile on the map has an easy state diagram.
 Each tile has a set of fixed coordinates that can be used by other port-objects to send a tile some messages, through the MapController.
-The `reserved` and `leaving` intermediate states allow a tile to refuse new Trainers wanting to go on a tile while another trainer is not yet on the tile, but is animating to it at the moment.
-The text next to the arrows are the messages received by a tile that trigger the state change.
+The `reserved` and `leaving` intermediate states allow a tile to refuse new Trainers wanting to come, while another trainer has not yet arrived (but is animating to it at the moment).
+The text next to the arrows are the messages, received by a tile, that trigger the state change.

 #### PlayerController {-}
 ![PlayerController State Diagram](TrainerControllerState.pdf)

 This state diagram shows the states of both the PlayerController and the Trainer port-objects.
-The TrainerController receives "keys" from the keyboard or the Artificial Intelligence, and will then move the Trainer on the map or start a fight, and relinquish control to the FightController.
+The TrainerController receives "key-signals" from the keyboard (or the Artificial Intelligence) and will then move the Trainer on the map or start a fight, and relinquish control to the FightController.

 #### FightController {-}
 ![FightController State Diagram](FightControllerState.pdf)